zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 This shows us that the `g_buckle` output is not certain.
 However, comparing the width of the distribution (about $\pm 0.01$) to its mean (about $0.115$), we can see that the variability is not large compared to the scale of `g_buckle`.

 While grama provides the convenient `gr.pt_auto()` utility, we can construct a more specific plot to encode things like the model context.
 Remember that the value `g_buckle == 0` is special; we can construct a plot that highlights this special value.
+Grama imports the [plotnine](https://plotnine.readthedocs.io/en/stable/) package for visualization.